What is MEV and How Does it Work?

 MEV stands for Mechanical Extract Ventilation.
 It is also referred to as central extract ventilation or demand controlled mechanical extract ventilation.

-How does MEV work?
+How does Mechanical Extract Ventilation work?

 A Mechanical Extract Ventilation (MEV) system provides continuous extraction of stale, moist air from all wet rooms within the home, such as bathrooms, kitchens and utility rooms.